 There is plenty of shade covering the playground, and even visiting in the middle of the day it didn’t feel too hot thanks to a beautiful sea breeze.
 Unfortunately the slides are metal, and even though it’s supposedly some high-tec stuff that reflects the sun and heat, one of the slides was definitely too hot to use – my 4yo complained as soon as he went down it that it was too hot on his legs.
 The other two slides are shaded and fine to use.

 In terms of the parkland area, there is heaps of shaded seating and tables as well as BBQs, and astro turf areas around the outside are perfect for setting up a picnic blanket.
 Nearby there is a toilet block, and the lagoon off the broadwater makes for a shallow calm water swimming spot.
 This park is going to be one that everyone goes back to, time and time again.
 What an incredible addition to the Gold Coast!
 Click here if you’re looking for more info on the Broadwater Parklands Rockpools splash park.

 Need to know

-- What to pack: picnic blanket, swimmers, hat, food (closest food is from Cafe Catalina at the Aquatic Centre)
+- What to pack: picnic blanket, swimmers, hat, food (there is usually a coffee cart on site)

 - Toilets: There is a toilet block located at the Northern Pavilion, about a 200m walk from the playground

-- Parking: 4hr free parking in the Parklands carpark (accessed via the entrance at the intersection of Marine Parade and North Street)
+- Parking: Paid parking is available in the Parklands carpark (accessed via the entrance at the intersection of Marine Parade and North Street)

 - Further information: see my post about the Broadwater Parklands and Rockpools